hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 #### Trusting SSL/TLS Certificates

 The installer has a section that allows multiple certificates to be specified as trusted.
-These certificates are a `Certificate Authority (CA) Bundle` and are used to allow PTFE to connect to services that uses SSL/TLS certificates issued by private CAs.
+A collection certificates for trusted issuers are known as a `Certificate Authority (CA) Bundle` and are used to allow PTFE to connect to services that uses SSL/TLS certificates issued by private CAs.

 The UI to upload these certificates looks like: